 The ideal modular linear actuator system provides machine builders with customized drive technology that fits seamlessly into their ever-changing designs.
-Using a linear actuator system that utilize a modular built-in axes makes it much easier to modify or convert machines later as requirements change later down the road.
+Using a linear actuator system with built-in axes modularity makes it much easier to modify or convert machines later as requirements change later down the road.

 Key requirements for these systems include:

 - Low noise

 - High load capacity

 Faster Cycle Times